HERE'S WHAT HAPPENED

 Duolingo has made learning a foreign language feel like a game.
 In the free version, you can only miss five answers before you lose all of your health.
 However, you can use your earned gems to purchase more.
 Trying to keep all of your health is a fun challenge, though.

 They also offer cool badges that encourage you to learn.
 My next goal, for example, is to earn 100XP in one day, which requires me to complete ten lessons in a day versus my typical three.
-You decide how many lessons you want to do each day, and Duolingo sends you reminders.
+You decide how many lessons you want to do each day, and Duolingo sends you reminders if you want.
 It's stupid easy.

-I want to suggest a few effective study methods to help you quickly learn your language.
-These include using Duolingo, a method called Deep Work, and speaking with a native.
+Here are a few effective study methods to help you quickly learn your language.
+These include:

 The trick to using Duolingo is to finish multiple lessons each day from various categories.
 For example, I currently take one lesson per day in Food, Animals, and Weather as opposed to three lessons in just Food.
 That forces my brain to actually learn the words as opposed to just memorizing.
 I'm always surprised at how much I've retained.